 Getting in touch with your clients after servicing them can be difficult at times.
 I’ve found that most small business owners are very busy people.

-In the old days when I visited them in person, I used to chase them around their store or business as they took other phone calls and worked with their own clients at their own store.
+In the old days, when I visited them in person, I used to chase them around their store or business while they took other phone calls and worked with their own clients.

 It was a time-consuming task!